Uncover The Best Methods For Perfectly Shaping Straw Hats

 4. Rinse the sponge or cloth well to remove all the soap residue, and gently wipe off the hat.

-It’s essential to remove all the soap, as any excess moisture can damage the straw.
+Remove all soap, as excess moisture can damage the straw.

 Step 3: Drying the hat